davidkcarey/jenkins/README.md

 [![Wiki](https://img.shields.io/badge/Wiki-yellow.svg)](https://github.com/IAG-NZ/Jenkins/Wiki)

 ## Notice
 This is a forked copy of the original module developed by IAG_NZ.
-The only change is forcing self signed certs to be ingored.
+The only change is forcing self signed certs to be ignored.

 # Jenkins